MuhammadDanyal-QuantumObsessed/Repetition-Code-QEC/README.md

 ---

-## 🛠️ Tools & Libraries Used
+## 🛠️ QEC Tools & Libraries Used

-- **[Stim](https://github.com/quantumlib/Stim)** — a high-performance stabilizer circuit simulator originally developed by Craig Gidney at Google, used here to generate the repetition code circuit, sample noisy measurement/detector outcomes, and build the Detector Error Model.
+### Stim — Circuit Simulation
+[Stim](https://github.com/quantumlib/Stim) is a high-performance **stabilizer circuit simulator** originally developed by Craig Gidney at Google (Gidney, *"Stim: a fast stabilizer circuit simulator,"* Quantum 5, 497, 2021).
+Unlike a general-purpose quantum simulator, Stim is specialized for the kind of Clifford/stabilizer circuits used in QEC, which lets it simulate circuits with thousands of qubits and millions of gates in seconds.
+In this project, Stim is used to:
+- Generate the repetition code circuit (`stim.Circuit.generated(...)`) for a chosen code distance, number of rounds, and noise model.
+- Sample raw measurement outcomes and **detector** outcomes (parity-check results that flag *when* an error occurred).
+- Produce circuit and matching-graph diagrams for visualization.
+- Build the Detector Error Model used by the decoder.

+### Detector Error Model (DEM)
+The **Detector Error Model** is Stim's compact, graph-like description of a noisy circuit: it lists every possible physical error and which detector(s) it would trigger if it occurred (`circuit.detector_error_model()`).
+Instead of reasoning about the full quantum circuit, a decoder only needs this much smaller error graph — each **node** is a detector, and each **edge** is a possible error connecting two detectors (or a detector to the boundary).
+This is what makes fast, practical decoding possible.

+### PyMatching — Decoding
-- **[PyMatching](https://github.com/oscarhiggott/PyMatching)** — a fast MWPM decoder (by Oscar Higgott and Craig Gidney, developed with support from the Google Quantum AI team) used to decode detector events and predict logical errors.
+[PyMatching](https://github.com/oscarhiggott/PyMatching) is a fast **Minimum-Weight Perfect Matching (MWPM)** decoder built by Oscar Higgott and Craig Gidney, developed with support from the Google Quantum AI team.
+Given a DEM and a set of detector events from a run, PyMatching finds the most likely underlying pattern of physical errors by matching pairs of fired detectors together (Higgott & Gidney, *"Sparse Blossom: correcting a million errors per core second with minimum-weight matching,"* Quantum 9, 1600, 2025).
+In this project, `pymatching.Matching.from_detector_error_model(...)` builds the decoder, and `matcher.decode_batch(...)` predicts whether the logical qubit flipped for each of the 100,000 simulated shots.

-- **[Sinter](https://github.com/quantumlib/Stim/tree/main/glue/sample)** — a companion tool to Stim that automates running many decoding experiments across different distances and noise levels, and estimates statistical uncertainty.
+### Sinter — Large-Scale Threshold Estimation
+[Sinter](https://github.com/quantumlib/Stim/tree/main/glue/sample) is Stim's companion tool for automating **large-scale QEC experiments**.
+Where Stim simulates one circuit at a time, Sinter runs many circuits — across multiple code distances and physical error rates — in parallel, collects logical error statistics, and estimates confidence intervals for each data point.
+It is used here to generate the final threshold plot across d = 3, 5, 7, 9 and seven different physical error rates, using PyMatching as the decoder.

+### Supporting Libraries
-- **NumPy** and **Matplotlib** — numerical operations and plotting.
+- **NumPy** — numerical operations (e.g., comparing predicted vs. actual logical flips).
+- **Matplotlib** — plotting the logical vs. physical error rate curves.

 ---